Meet the LBC Steering Committee

 Brandy Harvey, BGS (Bachelor of General Studies)- Brandy is the Breastfeeding Peer Counselor Supervisor for Region 7 & 8.
 Prior to her current role, she was stay-at-home mom to her precious son and for two years worked as WIC Breastfeeding Peer Counselor for Region 8 of Louisiana.
 She long-term exclusively breastfed her son and is privileged to be apart of so many opportunities to share and help others with their breastfeeding goals.
 She is a member of North Louisiana Breastfeeding Coalition (formerly the BANC).

-Caitrin Alb, MPH- Caitrin is the Community Outreach and Advocacy Program Coordinator at Mary Amelia Women’s Center at Tulane University.
-She manages most of the Center’s breastfeeding initiatives, including projects that focus on workplaces, child care centers, and general social norms change around breastfeeding.
+Caitrin Alb, MPH- Caitrin is the Breastfeeding Initiatives Program Manager at Mary Amelia Women’s Center at Tulane University.
+She manages the Center’s breastfeeding projects that focus on outreach to workplaces and child care centers, and general social norms change around breastfeeding.
 She is also a member of the Greater New Orleans Breastfeeding Awareness Coalition (GNOBAC).

 Dixye Ann Brewer, BA, MA- Has a BA in Exercise Physiology/Health Promotion and a MA in Health Studies from SLU.
 Currently works for DHH/OPH at Hammond Health Unit, where she has been the Breast Feeding Coordinator and Health Educator for the WIC program since 2008.
 She also works with the WIC Peer Counselors to increase breastfeeding rates and she provides outreach to local hospitals, physician’s office’s, schools, and other local partners in the community.